KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 To further add variety, scipy's `square` and `sawtooth` functions were used with random frequencies to further add to the variety of different sounds that can appear in the resulting audio tracks.

-Beyond this, the generated data is split into 'segments' which was done to replicate the way that music can vary in terms of speed, intensity and general level of complexity.
+Beyond this, the generated data is split into 'segments' which replicate the way that music can vary in terms of speed, intensity and general level of complexity.
 Each segment is 10 seconds long.

 This means that every 10 seconds of audio data generated varies in terms of how many different notes or waveforms are being expressed at a given time, and how big the gaps between notes are.
 This was introduced to replicate the fact that there is rarely just a signal note playing in a musical piece.
 This could be important for modelling the time-based effects as it adds a greater variety to the audio which may need to be remembered to successfully model chorus, delay and reverb.

-Generating the audio was carried out in a Python script called `generate.py` which two integer arguments, the first determines how many audio tracks are to be generated and the second determines the number of segments per track.
+Generating the audio was carried out in a Python script called `generate.py` which takes two integer arguments, the first determines how many audio tracks are to be generated and the second determines the number of segments per track.

 ### Applying VSTs to Tracks